zcaceres/MPC/Coaches/CoachHandbook.md

 ##Check-in Log
 After each day, coaches should take 5-10 minutes to record their interactions with students.
 Did the student seem troubled?
 Happy?
 Enthusiastic about a particular subject?
 Write it down.
 Please also share lessons you learned or techniques that you found that worked well.

+##A Day in the Life of a Coach
+Here's an example schedule for how a Coach's day may be in the MPC The coach arrives...